 On September 27, 2012, the Company announced that its Board of Directors authorized a plan to repurchase up to \$100.0 million of its common stock over the next 5 years.
-The repurchased shares are immediately retired.
-The Board of Directors reaffirmed the repurchase plan in October 2016 and extended the plan to December 31, 2018.
-During 2017, the Company repurchased 155,312 shares totaling \$3.5 million under our authorized plan.
-As of December 31, 2017, the total number of common shares outstanding was approximately 6.4 million.
+Shares repurchased are immediately retired.
+The Board of Directors reaffirmed the repurchase plan in 2016 and extended the plan to December 31, 2018.
+During 2018, the Company repurchased 471,595 shares totaling \$16.2 million under our authorized plan.
+As of December 31, 2018, the total number of common shares outstanding was approximately 6.2 million.